Frequently Asked Questions

 How much is tuition?

-Tuition for the 2013-14 school year ranges from $7,600 to $24,500.
+Tuition for the 2015-2016 school year ranges from $7,600 to $27,000.
 Tuition is set in January for the following school year and includes all books, supplies, and class trips through grade 8.
 Upper School students have an additional fee for books and supplies, and all students purchase school uniforms.
-In addition, students in grades 6-12 are required to purchase one of the recommended laptop models approved by the school's Technology Department.
+In addition, students in grades 6-12 are required to have either a laptop or tablet to use in the classroom.

 Are there any merit-based scholarships?